-The history of Twitter shows the service started in 2006 and in less than six years it exceeded over 100 million users, who post 340 million+ “tweets” per day.
-Tweets are short, 140 characters or less, messages sent by members to their Twitter followers.
+The history of Twitter shows the service started in 2006, and in less than six years, it exceeded over 100 million users, who post 340 million+ “tweets” daily.
+Tweets are short, 140 characters or less, messages from members to their Twitter followers.
 Tweets may also be links to websites, photos, videos, audio recordings, live events, and other things of interest.

 Internetlivestats says that in 2016, ten years after Twitter started, there are now over 500 million tweets per day.
-Statistics Brain notes that there are over 645 million Twitter accounts for registered users and about 289 million are active on a regular basis.
+Statistics Brain notes that there are over 645 million Twitter accounts for registered users, and about 289 million are active regularly.

 ALSO SEE: Free Twitter Analytics

 Table of Contents

 Twitter tools and strategies are pivotal in maximizing your impact on the platform.
 These tools provide the automation and insights you need to manage your Twitter presence effectively.
 At the same time, well-crafted strategies ensure that your content aligns with your goals and resonates with your target audience.

 The leading social media management platform with intuitive Twitter automation, scheduling, analytics and team collaboration features. ($)